kign/c4wa/README.md

 ```

 If you can read Web Assembly instructions, you can see how this corresponds to the
-original C code, and it would seem reasonably close to how one would solve this problem directly in WAT.
+original C code, and it would seem reasonably close to how one might solve this problem directly in WAT.

 There is nothing whatsoever that forces you to use `node` or JavaScript to execute WASM files.
 There are many universal runtimes with bindings available for many languages.
 For example,